 3. Ensure Your Site Is Mobile-Friendly

 If your website isn’t mobile-friendly, it’s high time to make some adjustments.
 Mobile is the primary source for voice-driven search.
-With mobile devices, voice can offer helpful responses when your hands are otherwise busy, such as when you need directions while driving.
+With mobile devices, voice can offer helpful responses when your hands are otherwise busy, like when you need directions while driving.

 Using a tool to test your site for mobile optimization can be helpful, but you can also determine if it’s a mobile-friendly experience by asking these questions: